wigginst/www-1/docs/source/SetUpHadoop.rst

     xxxxx ResourceManager

 7. Browse the web interface for the ResourceManager.
-By default it's at http://localhost:8088
+By default this should be http://localhost:8088

 Example
 ---------------------------

-1. Make the Hadoop Didtributed File System (HDFS) directories
+1. Make the Hadoop Distributed File System (HDFS) directories.

 .. code-block:: bash